Levrairagazzo/Workout-App/README.md

 # Workout-App

--> Implemented a full-stack application that allows CRUD operations.
--> Structured front-end and back-end procedures using the MERN stack.
--> Developed a RESTful API to perform HTTP requests using the JSON format.
+Full-stack application made to track a workout.
+The app support CRUD operations utilizing a RESTful API to perform HTTP requests using the JSON format.", techstack:"Javascript, HTML, CSS, MongoDB, Express, React.js, Node.js.

 Tech Stack: MongoDB, Express, React.js, Node.js

+Note: The app is not deployed online yet.
+I have to run in on localhost for it to work.